-DIR Diving, or doing it right, is a new catch phrase which is starting to be used by an ever growing group of seasoned divers around the world who have seen it all and want to promote safe, value for money, easy diving.
-One of the biggest problems with most of the brands of equipment sold in our shops is the profusion of fancy releases, clips and sheer bulkiness.
-Such gimmickry does not make you a better diver, but costs you more to buy and more to service, you might look great out of the water, but lets face it, diving isn’t a fashion show and who cares what you look like underwater anyhow.
+Go Dives approach to kit is a no nonsense simplistic approach.
+One of the biggest problems with most of the brands of equipment sold in our shops is the profusion of fancy releases, clips and sheer bulk.
+Such gimmickry does not make you a better diver, but costs you more to buy and more to service, you might look great out of the water, but lets face it, diving isn’t a fashion show and who cares what you look like underwater.

-Part of the club philosophy is to promote a simplistic approach to equipment.
-We do this is by, firstly offering new divers to the club free scuba and wetsuit rental for the first year, this will give them time to try out different equipment configurations and time to make an informed decision to what best suits them.
-Secondly by stocking and selling only equipment which meets our DIR specifications and that we have personally field tested and believes in.
+Part of the club philosophy is to promote a simplistic approach to equipment and provide unbiased advice based on 30 plus years of experience.
+We do this by firstly offering new divers to the club free scuba and wet-suit rental for the first year, this will give those new to diving time to try out different equipment configurations and time to make an informed decision to what best suits them.
+Secondly by stocking and selling only equipment which meets our specifications and that we have personally field tested and believe in.

-Our preferred DIR equipment configuration and reasons for our choice is as follows.
+Our preferred equipment configuration and reasons for our choice are as follows.

 For simplicity and reliability a simple analogue SPG gauge on a shortened hose and gate clip attached to your left shoulder D-ring is the way to go.
 It can be read free at any stage just by glancing down.
 With failure to monitor your SPG being the most common equipment problem, this is by far the best way to go.
 Even better it’s is the cheapest way to go.

 Your computer should be where you can find it and that’s on your left or right wrist, not hanging on the end of a hose or stuffed into your BCD pocket.
 It should again be easy to read at depth, with large digit display and easy to programme for mixed gas diving.